Recurrent Neural Networks with Linear Structures for Electricity Price Forecasting: Literature Review

-Due to the limitations outlined above and to consider the features characterising electricity price dynamics, ML models have gained increasing attention in recent decades.
+Due to the limitations outlined above and to consider the features characterising the electricity price dynamics, ML models have gained increasing attention in recent decades.
 Most publications in the EPF field adopt these methods because they have shown excellent modelling performances due to their ability to handle unstable nonlinear dynamics in high-dimensional data, making them suitable for EPF (\cite{hornik1989multilayer}).\\ As a result, a wide range of approaches has been developed that can be applied to complex dynamic systems and achieve accurate power price predictions (\cite{castello2025univariate}).
-This include Artificial neural network (ANN) (\cite{lin2010enhanced}, \cite{panapakidis2016day}; \cite{sandhu2016forecasting}, \cite{ortiz2016price}, and \cite{keles2016extended}), fuzzy neural network (FNN) (\cite{hung2014wavelet}), weighted nearest neighbors (WNN) (\cite{lora2007electricity}), and adaptive wavelet neural network (AWNN) (\cite{pindoriya2008adaptive}, \cite{abedinia2015electricity}), Feed-forward neural network (FFNN) (\cite{anbazhagan2014day}), support vector machine (SVM) (\cite{yan2014mid}), and Random forest regressor (\cite{tschora2022electricity}).\\ As opposed to statistical approaches, ML does not make any assumptions about the functional form or statistical properties of the data set under consideration.
+This includes Artificial neural network (ANN) (\cite{lin2010enhanced}, \cite{panapakidis2016day}; \cite{sandhu2016forecasting}, \cite{ortiz2016price}, and \cite{keles2016extended}), fuzzy neural network (FNN) (\cite{hung2014wavelet}), weighted nearest neighbors (WNN) (\cite{lora2007electricity}), and adaptive wavelet neural network (AWNN) (\cite{pindoriya2008adaptive}, \cite{abedinia2015electricity}), Feed-forward neural network (FFNN) (\cite{anbazhagan2014day}), support vector machine (SVM) (\cite{yan2014mid}), and Random forest regressor (\cite{tschora2022electricity}).\\ In addition to their application in the electricity market, ML models have demonstrated strong performance in predicting highly nonlinear, volatile price series across economic and commodity markets.
+To exemplify, \cite{xu2022thermal} and \cite{xu2023regional} proposed a non-linear autoregressive neural network (NAR-NN) with strong empirical forecasting performance, for thermal coal prices and regional steel prices, respectively.
+They demonstrated that carefully tuned non-linear autoregressive neural networks can achieve high predictive accuracy and stability over long time horizons and under significant market volatility.
+The suggested model enhances the forecasting accuracy and also the interpretability of these economic time series by explicitly separating trend, seasonal, and residual components and adaptively selecting pertinent features.\\ As opposed to statistical approaches, ML does not make any assumptions about the functional form or statistical properties of the data set under consideration.
 Rather, nonlinear optimisation techniques are employed.
 Due to these features, they are more effective, accurate, and therefore popular for forecasting.